The Surprising Relief That Comes From Feeling Your Feelings

 It softens.

-For some, instantly.
+For some, this happens instantly.

 For others, it takes a little getting used to.